Staphylococcus/brain-from-brane/docs/01-pattern-realism/1a-pathway-emergence/1a-pathway-emergence.md

 How do mind-independent physical patterns turn into mind-dependent meaning?
 The journey is **continuous in substrate**—a backdrop of reality that changes more slowly than the patterns it carries—and yet **discontinuous in capability**.
 At six identifiable thresholds new feedback loops appear, locking-in qualitatively different kinds of information.
 Once crossed, these thresholds are never re-crossed in reverse; snowflakes do not become quarks again, and languages do not forget how to mean.

-Below is a bird’s-eye story of those thresholds.
-If you’d rather dive into equations and diagrams, follow the links; if you just want to “feel” the shape of the ascent, stay on this page.
+Below is a bird's-eye story of those thresholds.
+If you'd rather dive into equations and diagrams, follow the links; if you just want to "feel" the shape of the ascent, stay on this page.

 ## Stage I – Stable Structures & the Particle Alphabet